kodie/moment-holiday/README.md

 `moment-holiday.js` does not come with any locales built-in by default.
 However, the following files are included for your convenience:

 * `build/moment-holiday-pkg.min.js` - moment-holiday with all available locales built-in.
-* `build/moment-holiday-pkg.min.js.map` - The sourcemap for the above file.

 * `build/moment-holiday-us.min.js` - moment-holiday with the `United States` locale built-in.
-* `build/moment-holiday-us.min.js.map` - The sourcemap for the above file.

 * `build/moment-holiday.min.js` - Minified version of moment-holiday with no locales built-in.
-* `build/moment-holiday.min.js.map` - The sourcemap for the above file.

 You can generate the above files by running `gulp build`.